 The goals outlined in this RFP represent a multi-faceted plan developed in partnership with community leaders defining government, businesses, non-profits, medical practitioners, educators, students, parents and the larger community.
-Through this RFP process, UWDOR seeks partnerships with nonprofit organizations during the period of July 2020 to June 2021.
+Through this RFP process, UWDOR seeks partnerships with nonprofit organizations during the period of July 2024 to June 2025.
 Our intention is to invest sufficient funding to achieve significant results.
 United Way's Community Fund is divided into two funding categories:

-- For previously funded programs, please indicate the amount you are requesting (maximum request of \$50,000). - For programs not previously funded, United Way has allotted funding in increments up to \$10,000 for these requests.
+- For previously funded programs, please indicate the amount you are requesting (maximum request of \$30,000). - For programs not previously funded, United Way has allotted funding in increments up to \$10,000 for these requests.
 Please indicate your request here (maximum of \$10,000).
 If your program is selected for funding, you may be eligible for additional future funding.
-This is contingent that your organization remains in good standing with regards to all United Way contract requirements.
+This is contingent on your organization remaining in good standing with regard to all United Way contract requirements.
 Future additional funding is not guaranteed.